 There are many things that may cause stress at work, including but not limited to worry about productivity, putting in long hours, tension related to not being able to deliver and suffering the consequences, and a need to function at your absolute best in order to meet the bare minimum possible to sustain a decent lifestyle.

-In addition to the regular things that one needs to worry about in terms of workplace-related stress, we are now dealing with one of the worst times in the economic and anthropological sense due to the COVID 19 pandemic, and many people have lost jobs or are working in strenuous and sometimes difficult conditions, which may lead to even more stress.
+In addition to the regular things that one needs to worry about in terms of workplace-related stress, we are now dealing with one of the worst times in the economic and anthropological sense due to the ongoing lockdown, and many people have lost jobs or are working in strenuous and sometimes difficult conditions, which may lead to even more stress.

-Apart from the Pandemic situation, there are other problems even in the best of times that may contribute to the stress associated with the workplace that may compel people to get signed off work, some of which are highlighted by the WHO:
+Apart from the ongoing lockdown situation, there are other problems even in the best of times that may contribute to the stress associated with the workplace that may compel people to get signed off work, some of which are highlighted by the WHO:

 - “Inadequate health and safety policies;